What is Corporate Strategy?

 Note: We've deliberately omitted 'Projects' from our corporate strategy model.
 This is because projects should not generally exist in a corporate strategy.
 Instead, projects would commence at either the business level or the functional level of your strategy.

-Download our guide on “How to write a strategic plan” that hundreds of companies use to kick off the development of their organizational strategy.
+Download our guide on “How to write a strategic plan” that hundreds of companies use to kick off the development of their corporate strategy.